Rebounding is a simple form of exercise using a small trampoline.

 3. Easy cardio and balance workout

 When you step on to the rebounder, you get to practice your core strength and improve your balance.
-It helps improve your stability and coordination so your balance is optimized.
+It helps improve your stability and coordination, so your balance is optimized.
 Also, it is a good way to exercise your heart.
-The activity is not too slow to maintain your heart’s pace, but also not too strenuous for your heart’s activity!
+The activity is not too slow to maintain your heart’s pace and not too strenuous for your heart’s activity!
 It just gives enough work that your heart can handle and exercise.

 4. Stronger support for the bones and joints

 Aside from promoting your balance and coordination, this exercise also helps you strengthen your bones and joints.
-The activitiy is good for the joints and the bones because of the fact that it does not involve landing on hard surfaces that could be hurtful to the joints.
-The soft landing and bouncing on the small trampoline is just right for the joints to move about and for the bones to strengthen.
+The activity is good for the joints and the bones because it does not involve landing on hard surfaces that could be hurtful to the joints.
+The soft landing and bouncing on the small trampoline are just right for the joints to move about and strengthen the bones.

 5. Fun way to lose weight